matter-labs/zksync-era/zk_toolbox/README.md

 You can specify the prover component to run by providing `--component <component>` argument.
 Possible components are:
 `gateway, witness-generator, witness-vector-generator, prover, compressor`

+If you are running `witness-generator` you can specify the round by providing `--round <round>` argument.
+Possible rounds are: `all-rounds, basic-circuits, leaf-aggregation, node-aggregation, recursion-tip, scheduler`

 ### Contract verifier

 Running the contract verifier: